zmjones/edarf/README.md

 This package allows you to easily calculate the partial dependence of an arbitrarily large set of explanatory variables on the response given a fitted random forest from [party](http://cran.r-project.org/web/packages/party/index.html), [randomForestSRC](http://cran.r-project.org/web/packages/randomForestSRC/index.html), and [randomForest](http://cran.r-project.org/web/packages/randomForest/index.html).

+It is not yet on CRAN, but you can install it from Github using [devtools](http://cran.r-project.org/web/packages/devtools/index.html).
+Pull requests, bug reports, feature requests, etc. are welcome.

 ### Classification

 ```{r}